apache/openwhisk-deploy-kube/docs/setting_up_minikube/README.md

 You will want at least 4GB of memory and 2 CPUs for Minikube to run OpenWhisk.
 If you have a larger machine, you may want to provision more (especially more memory).

-Configure minikube and persiste config:
+Configure minikube and persist config:
 ```
 minikube config set kubernetes-version v1.10.1
 minikube config set cpus 2